Hively Health

 Continuing Support

 ADHD is a lifelong condition, and therapy often forms part of ongoing support.
+ADHD treatment in Australia typically involves psychological therapy, behaviour support and, when appropriate, medical management.
 Your psychologist may offer booster sessions, check-ins, or referrals to other specialists such as occupational therapists or psychiatrists for medication management.

 Why Choose an ADHD Psychologist in Brisbane?